matrixx333/todo-api/README.md

     - SQLite implementation
 - Implement all CRUD actions

+## Bonus Points

+- Utilize your favorite dependency injection framework
+    - ASP.NET Core
+- Utilize an ORM of your choice
+    - Entity Framework
+- Use the repository pattern
+    - IRepository.cs

 ## Getting Started

 To get started with the project, follow these steps: